jimmygizmo/hadoopstack/SETUP.md

 ----

-#### cd into the hadoopstack directory where the Dockerfile is located
+#### cd into the "hadoop" directory where the Dockerfile is located

-     cd hadoopstack
+     cd hadoop

 #### Download the Apache Hadoop package: